 - In the user's Meet settings, check that Receive resolution (maximum) is set to High definition (720p).
 To find the settings, see Change your computer’s camera or video quality.

 - If the video freezes for a long period of time, an unstable network (such as Wi-Fi dropping) might be the issue.
-For details on network requirements, see Prepare your network for Meet video calls.
+For details on network requirements, see Prepare your network for Meet meetings.

 - At the receiver’s location, measure the bandwidth and latency in your network to verify they meet the requirements.
-For details, see Prepare your network for Meet video calls.
+For details, see Prepare your network for Meet meetings.

 Troubleshoot connecting to Meet